Top of Page.

 In order to partially adjust for the effect unique to life insurance companies whose net income is reduced in the short term as new policies increase, from FY2024 we introduce “adjusted profit” taking into account the adjustment for the increased burden of regular policy reserves after tax in the first year of new policies.

-Adjusted profit = Net income + Adjustment of policy reserves
+= Net income + Burden of regular policy reserves in the first year + Amortization of goodwill